WE ARE OPEN FOR THE 2025 SEASON

 1,000 Scoville units.

 Also known as Hot Banana, these 6-8" long peppers have a wide range in heat.
 Perfect to pickle, these compact plants bear loads of fruits maturing to a bright red when left on the plant.
-Seeds and info from Seeds N Such.

 1,000-10,000 Scoville units.

 Called Poblano when fresh and Ancho when dried, this is one of the most popular peppers in Mexico.
-3-6" hear shaped pods are great for stuffing, roasting, and drying.
+3-6" heart shaped pods are great for stuffing, roasting, and drying.
 A staple to use in many dishes.

 1,500 Scoville units.

 This vibrant, tangerine-orange variety was bred using natural back-crossing techniques, resulting in an extra rich tasting and super eye-catching fruit.
 These NuMex varieties are super ornamental and extremely prolific.
 They have a wonderful fruity-citrus taste, are packed with nutrition, and are only moderately spicy.
-Seeds and info from Baker Creek.

 2,000-8,000 Scoville units.